hmar13/WealthSeeker/README.md

 WealthSeeker is a mobile application aimed at helping its users better manage their investment portfolios.

-The app allows people to research equity, forex and derivative markets around the world while also saving chosen assets to their watchlist for easy future viewing.
+The app allows people to research equity, forex and derivative markets around the world while also saving chosen assets to their watchlist for future viewing.

 ## Screenshots